Custom Adapters

 app.use(express.json());

-const TOOL_CALL_SECRET = "your-product-tool-call-secret";
+const TOOL_CALL_SECRET = "your-template-tool-call-secret";

 app.post("/bedrock/search-leads", (req, res) => {